 ― Fred Rogers, The World According to Mister Rogers: Important Things to Remember

-When I first wrote this, it was near the end of March 2020 and we were just beginning to experience the dangers of the unfolding Covid-19 pandemic.
-What an incredibly stressful time we have entered!
-By the middle of June it has become clear that the current Covid crisis along with severe political upheavals within American society have been triggers of profound levels of anxiety and distress.
+When I first wrote this, it was March 2020 and we were just beginning to experience the dangers of the unfolding Covid-19 pandemic.
+What an incredibly stressful time!
+By the middle of June it was already clear that the current Covid crisis along with severe political upheavals within American society have been triggering of profound levels of anxiety and distress.

-Graduate students have particularly experienced challenges to their progress for a number of reasons.
-Consider this article by Megan Zahneis from the Chronicle of Higher Education:
+Now, in September of 2020, graduate students have been experiencing challenges to their progress for a number of reasons.
+Consider these articles from the Chronicle of Higher Education:

-Two recent stories from InsideHigherEd further underscore the impact of campus closures on graduate students:
+Two stories from InsideHigherEd further underscore the impact of campus closures on graduate students:

 In the face of great change and disruption of our everyday activities and lifestyles, it is easy to become emotionally overwhelmed.
 Our mental health can suffer.
 Now more than ever, it is essential to focus on managing your response to stress.

 These tips provided by Adam Sicinski offer great wisdom at times when it all feels just too much:

 * Recognize Overwhelm

 The first step for when you’re feeling overwhelmed with life is to actually recognize and acknowledge the moment when you start feeling overwhelmed.
 Overwhelm is however something that kind of creeps up on us very slowly, then suddenly hits us like a firecracker.
 It often begins in a very subtle way by making us feel a little rushed.
 This pushes us out of our comfort zone and we progressively start losing control.
 What’s more is that we now no longer have the clarity we need to get stuff done, and as a result we become very negative and self-critical.